Signed in as:

 The effect of fluoroquinolones on cells and tissues is poorly understood.
 IPS cells have become a valuable research model for many diseases.
 In the case of FQs, it is suspected that symptoms are caused by mitochondrial and genomic DNA damage [4,5,6,7,8].
 The influence of these changes on cells can be tested, with the use of an iPS cells model.
 IPS cells may also become a potential therapeutic tool for patients with FQAD.
 Starting from iPSc, regenerative therapy could be carried out, beginning with the typical tendon damages found with FQAD.
 In the case of mitochondrial damage, it is worth considering the selection of iPS cells with the highest percentage of the normal mitochondria for therapeutic purposes.
 Such an approach could possibly allow for the selection of suitable cells to develop advanced therapeutic medicinal products.
 Urine cells are well known to be very accessible and easy to reprogram.
 Drozd et al. [9] showed that these cells generate a higher number of iPSc colonies in comparison with skin cells (urine cells are 100 times more efficient).
 Scar cells were the most difficult to reprogram (about 500 times less efficient than urine cells), which could have been an issue to use in this study as FQAD patients frequently show structural skin damage.
 According to Drozd, et al., epithelial phenotypes of urine cells are most likely pro-reprogramming.
 It is well known that fibroblastic, but not epithelial cells, must go through MET during reprogramming.
 Finally, the subpopulation of urine cells shows TRA-1-60 and TRA-1-81 expression [9].
 The reprogramming efficiency of blood cells is similar to fibroblast reprogramming efficiency [11].
 All the above suggests that other cells can be more difficult to reprogram than urine cells when it comes to cases of FQAD; however, we cannot exclude some unique damage to the kidney in this syndrome.
 ROS analysis showed no differences between cells from healthy donors and cells from FQAD patients, suggesting that oxidative stress, in this case, is not directly related to cell senescence and failure of reprogramming.
 This study showed that it is very difficult to generate iPS cells from urine epithelial cells of patients with FQAD.
 Equally important is the fact that the efficacy of the cell culture establishment was very low, with only one out of ten patients providing cells suitable for reprogramming.
 This is surprising as other previous studies showed that urine cells should be a very efficient source for reprogramming [9, 12].
 An important fact about FQAD patients is that their connective tissue is damaged; however, this study also suggests that renal structures can be preferentially damaged by FQ’s.
 It has to be emphasized that so far, no one has been able to define which exact type of cells from urine become reprogrammed; however, in our previous research we detected cells showing markers for stem cells [9].
 Verification of the presence and the percentage of these cells in urine from FQAD individuals should be considered.
 If that premise is accurate, it would serve as a marker for the malfunctioning of regenerative systems.
 It seems that there is no easy model of cell reprogramming when studying this syndrome, which might limit research opportunities.
 Future efforts to apply regenerative medicine to FQAD individuals based on reprogramming technology will be a challenging process that will need to be refined.
 The fact that this study was able to establish the first model of an iPS cell line from a person with FQAD may provide hope for the creation of future treatments.

 Study was organized to test the cytotoxic activity of Fluoroquinolones based on the determination of the IC50 (inhibitory concentration), as well as IC25 and IC10 values; for comparative purposes, streptomycin and tetracycline were included.
 For this purpose, endoderm cells, neurons, cardiomyocytes and osteogenic cells in a wide range of concentrations will be tested.
-This study will be performed utilizing a representative group of people, injured after treatment with Fluoroquinolones, experiencing Fluoroquinolone Associated Disability (“FQAD”):
+This study will be performed utilizing a representative group of people, injured after treatment with fluoroquinolones, experiencing Fluoroquinolone Associated Disability (“FQAD”):

 Objective:

-To utilize the MTS test to assess the cytotoxic activity of Fluoroquinolones.
+To utilize the MTS test to assess the cytotoxic activity of fluoroquinolones.

 Your support will help fund current and future research studies